Marker Logo

 The marker is located between the City Hall entrance and the Police Station entrance.

 Location.
-41° 34.345′ N, 75° 30.172′ W. Marker is in Carbondale, Pennsylvania, in Lackawanna County.
-Marker is at the intersection of Main Street (Business U.S. 6) and 6th Avenue, on the right when traveling south on Main Street.
+Marker has been reported permanently removed.
+It was located near 41° 34.345′ N, 75° 30.172′ W. Marker was in Carbondale, Pennsylvania, in Lackawanna County.
+It was at the intersection of Main Street (Business U.S. 6) and 6th Avenue, on the right when traveling south on Main Street.
 The marker is between the entrance to City Hall and the Police Station.
 Touch for map.
-Marker is at or near this postal address: 1 North Main Street, Carbondale PA 18407, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 1 North Main Street, Carbondale PA 18407, United States of America.

 More about this marker.
 This marker has been replaced with Marker 153012, Carbondale City Hall and Courthouse